daniel-m-campos/RL-Snake-Game/README.md

 ```

 ### Building
 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && cmake --build .`
 4. Run it: `./RLSnakeGame`.

 ## Code Structure
 All `.h` files are in `include`, core `.cpp` files are in `src`, and tests files in `tests`.
 The tests are a good place
 to see how the entities work in isolation.
 To build the tests, you need `CMake>=3.14` and to set
 option `-DBUILD_TESTS=YES`.

 ### Reinforcement Learning API

-The following files implement a template based API for tabular Reinforcement Learning algorithms.
+The following files implement a template based API for tabular Reinforcement Learning.
 Only the
-Q-Learning algorithm has been implement but the API supports SARSA and Expected SARSA.
+Q-Learning algorithm has been implemented but the API supports SARSA and Expected SARSA.
 1. `include/state_action_map.h`
 1. `include/action_valuer.h`
 1. `include/policy.h`